Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 A green result does not prove hidden grants are impossible.
 It means the current posture looks more governable than the other states and still needs discipline to stay that way.

-Why the paid bridge changes by severity
+Why AI Controls Professional changes by severity

 Where to go next